Welcome to the Easy MTD help.

 - To confirm the delete and close the window, click the Yes button.
 To cancel the delete and close the window, click the No button.

-Following this, the agent is removed from the Agents page and the Agent list box in the Add Taxpayer window, Modify Taxpayer window, Add Business window and Modify Business window.
-Any taxpayers and/or businesses that were previously associated with the agent are no longer associated.
+Following this, the agent is removed from the Agents page and the Agent list box in the Add Taxpayer window, Amend Taxpayer window, Add Business window and Amend Business window.
+Any taxpayers and/or businesses that were previously associated with the agent are no longer associated with it.

 Connecting

-For details about connecting Easy MTD to HMRC on behalf of an agent, refer to Connecting Easy MTD to HMRC.
+For details about connecting Easy MTD with HMRC on behalf of an agent, refer to Connecting Easy MTD with HMRC.

 Connecting Easy MTD to HMRC